dongxiao0401/anisotropic_supervoxel/README.md

-This is the source code that generates GPU-based anisotropic supervoxel for video oversegmentation:
+This is the source code that generates anisotropic supervoxel for video oversegmentation based on GPU :

 # GPU-based Supervoxel Generation with a Novel Anisotropic Metric